 DATA BACKUP – DISASTER RECOVERY

-At a glance, the following table provides a simplistic view of the backup methods and their associated RTO and RPO levels along with what you can expect regarding their reliability.
+At a glance, the following table provides a simplistic view for protecting your data and the associated RTO and RPO levels along with what you can expect regarding their reliability.

-Fig 1: click on image to expand it
+Fig 1: click on the image to expand it

 HOW MAINSTREAM TECHNOLOGIES CAN HELP